palewire/first-web-scraper/docs/index.rst

     $ cd

 The terminal should print out your current location relative to the root of your computer's filesystem.
-In this case, you're in the default directory for your user, also known as your **home** directory.
+In this case, you're probably in the default directory for your user, also known as your **home** directory.

-It's easy to lose track of which folder you're in when you're working from the command line, so this is a helpful tool for finding your way you'll end up using a lot more than you might think.
+It's easy to lose track of which folder you're in when you're working from the command line, so this is a helpful tool for finding your way.
+You'll end up using it a lot more than you might think.

 .. note::

-  In case you're curious ``pwd`` standards "present working directory" and ``cd`` stands for "change directory," a tool we'll use again soon to move between folders on your file system.
+  In case you're curious, ``pwd`` standards "present working directory" and ``cd`` stands for "change directory," a tool we'll use again soon to move between folders on your file system.

 List files in a directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to see all the files and folders in your home directory, there's
+In order to see all the files and folders in a directory, there's
 another command you need to learn.
 On OSX and Linux, type:

 .. code:: bash